ministryofjustice/create-and-vary-a-licence-api/README.md

 # Running the service

-Start up the docker dependencies using the docker-compose file in the `create-and-vary-a-licence` service

 There is a script to help, which sets local profiles, port and DB connection properties to the values required.

 `$ ./run-local.sh`

-Or, to run with default properties set in the docker-compose file

-`$ docker-compose pull && docker-compose up`

-Or, to use default port and properties

-`$ SPRING_PROFILES_ACTIVE=dev ./gradlew bootRun`

 # Running the unit tests